SeymurSm/android-noteapp/README.md

 * There is a way to edit/delete previously created notes.
 Edited notes contains an (edited) tag while being displayed on the list.
 * All data persisted locally by SQLite.

-### UI Suggestions ###

-It doesn't need to be super pretty, but it shouldn't be broken as well.
-The design is mostly up to you as long as creating, listing and editing/deleting features are available to use.

-Nice to have:
-* Animations/Transitions
-* At least one custom view